Gargoyle geckos (Rhacodactylus auriculatus) are wonderful beginner lizards.

 We hope this guide helps you keep your new lizard pets healthy and happy over the 15 to 20 years these little guys live.

-The rhacodactylus auriculatus with their cool colors, cranial bumps and triangular shaped head make great and interesting pets so long as you take your time to care for them properly.
+The rhacodactylus auriculatus with its fantastic colors, cranial bumps, and triangular-shaped head makes great and exciting pets as long as you take the time to care for them properly.

 If you have any questions or comments, please leave them below.